SMC-X: A Distributed Scalable Monte Carlo Simulation Method for Chemically Complex Alloys: Author contributions

 X.L. conceived and supervised the project, developed the code prototype, fitted the ML model, and wrote the original manuscript.
 K.Y. implemented the production code and collected the original data.
 F.Z. performed data analysis and visualization.
 P.X. acquired and managed the computing resources.
 All authors discussed the results and contributed to the final version of the manuscript.

 \begin{acknowledgement} The work of X. Liu and F. Zhou was supported by the National Natural Science Foundation of China under Grant 12404283.
+The work of F. Zhou was also supported by the High-Level Talent Start-up Fund provided by Xiangnan University.
 X. Liu acknowledges helpful discussion with Zongrui Pei on precipitate sizes in alloy. \end{acknowledgement}